 "Significant-Loophole-Free Test of Bell’s Theorem with Entangled Photons ", Marissa Giustina et al., Phys.
 Rev. Lett.
 115, 250401 (2015)

-For more information on how we implement these types of materials in our upper-division classes, see our related AJP paper.
+Yes, our AJP paper gives more information on how we implement these types of materials in our upper-division classes.

 Who is this for?
 These materials are for anyone teaching an introductory (first course in) quantum computing or quantum information science.